angadhn/MySite/_notes/WiP1-vb-mass-estimates-BEAM.md

 ---
 This appendix provides the detailed methodology used to estimate the mass and volume requirements for components of an inflatable space station—most notably the pressurizing air supply and inflatable fabric shell.
 It supports the main arguments presented in the Works in Progress piece and is based on a von Braun-style toroidal habitat concept.

-# Von Braun Wheel geometric parameters
+# Von Braun Wheel Design Parameters

 The von Braun wheel design assumes a torus with major radius R = 37.5 m and minor radius r = 3 m.
 The internal volume is calculated using the standard torus volume formula: